 Planning a trip to Japan in spring to see the famous cherry blossoms?
 You might be wondering, what should I wear in Japan in April?
 The weather can be unpredictable, so it’s essential to pack wisely to stay comfortable and stylish while exploring.

-I recently spent three weeks travelling across Japan, from its serene beaches to bustling cities and, of course, the amazing Mount Fuji.
-Using my experience and fashion expertise, I’m here to share the ultimate capsule wardrobe for your trip.
+I spent three weeks travelling around Japan and spent two years as a fashion student.
+Using my travelling and styling experience, I’m here to share the ultimate capsule wardrobe for your trip.

-This guide covers everything you need to know about what to wear in Japan in April, helping you craft the perfect packing list for your trip.
+This guide covers everything you need to know about what to wear in Japan in April, so you can create the perfect packing list for your trip, including the latest colours for 2025.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-How to create the perfect Japan packing list
+How to start planning your perfect Japan packing list

 Photo: Pantone